tomramos/tomramos.github.io/_pages/about.md

   - /about.html
 ---

-I am a research scientist at [José Luiz Egydio Setúbal Foundation](https://fundacaojles.org.br/en/).
+I earned my Ph.D. from the University of Calififornia in Los Angeles (UCLA).
+I am currently a Research Scientist at [José Luiz Egydio Setúbal Foundation](https://fundacaojles.org.br/en/) in São Paulo, Brazil, and at the [California  Center for Population Research](https://ccpr.ucla.edu/), UCLA.
+I am also a visiting Professor at the [Brazilian School of Public and Business Administration](https://ebape.fgv.br/en/school), at Getúlio Vargas Foundation, Rio de Janeiro, Brazil.
+Previously, I was [Research Scientist at the Department of Biostatistics](https://ph.ucla.edu/departments/biostatistics) at

-My research has been founded by several sources, including National Institute of Health, UCLA Fielding School of Public Health, Getúlio Vargas Foundation and Brazilian Ministry of Science and Technology.
-And it has been published in several major journals, including Social Science and Medicine, PlosOne and Population Health Metrics.
+My research has been funded by several sources, including the [National Institute of Health](https://reporter.nih.gov/project-details/9165149), UCLA Fielding School of Public Health, Getúlio Vargas Foundation, and the Brazilian Ministry of Science and Technology.
+It has been published in several major journals, including Social Science and Medicine, PlosOne, and Population Health Metrics.